Keeping your information safe

 Information we may collect about you

 We collect and process data about our members and their clients for the installations they undertake, as well as from general enquiries about the scheme.
-We may, therefore, collect and process the following type of data about you when work is carried out for you by a scheme member, you make an enquiry with us, you are a scheme member, or you are an employee/director of a scheme member.
+We may, therefore, collect and process the following type of data about you if you have signed up to our newsletter, when work is carried out for you by a scheme member, you make an enquiry with us, you are a scheme member, or you are an employee/director of a scheme member.

 For clients of our scheme members or the public: